Colloquium: Mechanical formalisms for tissue dynamics: Conclusion

 \subsection{{Dissipation function formalism}}

-{The dissipation function formalism has the following limitations{.
-It} can include only a subclass of all conceivable mechanical or biological ingredients{.
-It} obeys the Onsager symmetry theorem only when fluxes and forces behave similarly under time reversal.}
+The dissipation function formalism has the following limitations.
+It can include only a subclass of all conceivable mechanical or biological ingredients.
+It obeys the Onsager symmetry theorem only when fluxes and forces behave similarly under time reversal.

-{{Conversely, the dissipation function formalism} has the following advantages.
-It is a convenient tool for building complex models and obtaining in a automatic way the full set of partial differential equations {which respect tensorial symmetry in {any} dimensions.} It includes and generalizes the rheological diagram formalism and the hydrodynamic formalism.
-For {tissue}s with non-mechanical ingredients, it allows to systematically explore possible couplings.
-The coupling coefficients arise as cross partial derivatives, thus derive from a smaller number of free parameters than in the hydrodynamics formalism.
-It is suitable for non-linear terms, whether analytic or not, including {terms dominant over linear terms, like} plasticity. {In the case of small deformations,} the convexity warrants that the solution exists, is unique, and satisfies the second {law} of thermodynamics.
+Conversely, the dissipation function formalism has the following advantages.
+It is a convenient tool for building complex models and obtaining in an automatic way the full set of partial differential equations which respect tensorial symmetry in any dimensions.
+It includes and generalizes the rheological diagram formalism and the hydrodynamic formalism.
+For tissues with non-mechanical ingredients, it allows to systematically explore possible couplings.
+Its coupling coefficients arise as cross partial derivatives, thus derive from a smaller number of free parameters than in the hydrodynamics formalism.
+It is suitable for non-linear terms, whether analytic or not, including terms dominant over linear terms, like plasticity.
+In the case of small deformations, the convexity of the energy and dissipation functions warrants that there exists a unique solution, and that it satisfies the second law of thermodynamics.
 Numerically, it allows to use a variational approach, which makes it useful for the resolution of the dynamical equations.
-In view of these advantages, we recommend to adopt the dissipation function formalism for {models of} living tissues {within continuum material mechanics}. }
+In view of these advantages, we recommend to adopt the dissipation function formalism for models of living tissues within continuum material mechanics.

-A complete set of partial differential equations modelling the {tissue} can be explicitly derived from the energy and dissipation functions, using the method described in Section~\ref{sec:choices:dissipation} {and Appendix~\ref{app:how_to_use},} and can be solved numerically.
-Ingredients specific to living tissues, such as cell contractility or {growth,} can be included in a consistent manner {as shown in Section~\ref{sec:ingredients}{, which includes both simple and complex examples}.} {An example} { is fully solved in Section~\ref{sec:application}.}
+A complete set of partial differential equations modelling the tissue can be explicitly derived from the energy and dissipation functions, using the method described in Section~\ref{sec:choices:dissipation} and Appendix~\ref{app:how_to_use}, and can be solved numerically.
+Ingredients specific to living tissues, such as cell contractility or growth, can be included in a consistent manner as shown in Section~\ref{sec:ingredients}, which includes both simple and complex examples.
+An example is fully solved in Section~\ref{sec:application}.

-\subsection{{Practical applications}}
+\subsection{Practical applications}